epinowcast/epinowcast/README.md

 reference_module <- enw_reference(~1, distribution = "lognormal", data = pobs)
 ```

-Construct a model with a random effect for the day of report using the
+Construct a model with a random effect for the date of report using the
 metadata produced by `enw_preprocess_data()`.

 ``` r